Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 See details below and email the Wilson lab at wilsos66[at]mcmaster.ca with a copy of your CV (PDF format), a cover letter explaining your research interests, and transcripts.
 {{% /callout %}}

+{{% callout note %}}
+We get a lot of emails inquiring about our lab.
+Unforatunately, there is not enough time to respond to everyone.
+Those that are selected for interview will be contacted.
+{{% /callout %}}

 ## **Graduate Students**

 Prospective students should be accepted to MSc, PhD, or MD/PhD programs in: